gptsheet Documentation

 Supabase

-- Supabase Project Settings → API.
+- Supabase Project Settings → API Keys.

-https://<ref>.supabase.co) + the service_role secret key. - Paste both → Connect.
+https://<ref>.supabase.co). - Paste both into gptsheet → Connect.

 DynamoDB